-5 Productive Activities To Avoid Being Bored
+5 Productive Activities To Avoid Boredom

-Staying at home has quickly become the ‘new normal’ and balancing work, kids and chores under one roof can result in some pretty hectic days.
+Staying at home has quickly become the ‘new normal’ — and balancing work, kids and chores under one roof can result in some pretty hectic days.
 Being in the house indefinitely will likely lead to times of boredom.
-A lazy Sunday here and there is often welcome, but nobody likes being bored forever, so here are a few things you can do to entertain yourself whenever you feel the b-word slipping into your mind.
+A lazy Sunday here and there is often welcome, but nobody likes being bored forever.
+So here are a few things you can do to entertain yourself whenever you feel the b-word slipping into your mind.

 Would you consider yourself a creative person?
 Regardless of whether you answered yes or no, now could be the perfect time to pick up a sketchbook and pursue some creative interests.
 It’s not only a boredom-banisher, but it can also help you cope with stress, manage your time effectively, foster social connections and add richness to your personality and sense of self.
 Here are a few things you can try: